DaySpire Logo DaySpire

 Private Work Memory For Mac

-DaySpire watches the work you already do and turns it into reviewed timesheets, meeting minutes, and a searchable memory of your workday — with AI that runs on your Mac, so work content stays off DaySpire servers.
+DaySpire turns the activity and evidence you choose to capture into reviewed time, meeting minutes, and a searchable memory of your workday — with AI that runs on your Mac, so work content stays off DaySpire servers.

 No credit card · No account · What DaySpire captures

-Apple Silicon · macOS 14 Sonoma or newer · 38 MB app + ~12 GB of on-device AI models
+Apple Silicon · macOS 14 Sonoma or newer · 16 GB RAM minimum · 39 MB app + ~12 GB of on-device AI models

 Audio Files Calendar LOCAL AI